-Record SC for benefits payable only on critical illness (where no benefit or a minimal benefit is payable if death precedes diagnosis of one of the range of critical illnesses).
-In addition to being recorded for policies that provide only Critical Illness cover, this code should also be recorded for Stand Alone Critical Illness benefits that operate independently of any Life Cover benefits under the same policy, as described in section 4.13 (c).
+Record SC for benefits payable only on critical illness (where no benefit or a minimal benefit is payable on death).
+In addition to being recorded for policies that provide only Critical Illness cover, this code should also be recorded for Stand Alone Critical Illness benefits that operate independently of any Life Cover benefits under the same policy, as described in section 4.17 (c).

 Record AC for full acceleration critical illness benefits (where the benefit is payable in full on the earlier of death or the diagnosis of a critical illness).
-This code should be recorded for Accelerated Critical Illness policies as described in section 4.13 (d).
+This code should be recorded for Accelerated Critical Illness policies as described in section 4.17 (d).